couchbase/docs-operator/clusterStatusGuide.md

       29m		29m		1	couchbase-operator-1917615544-j1mg8			Normal		RebalanceStarted	A rebalance has been started to balance data across the cluster
       51m		51m		1	couchbase-operator-1917615544-j1mg8			Normal		BucketEdited		Bucket `default` was edited

 Events generated during cluster reconciliation.
-The last 10 events are recorded and time stamped as the operator works to reconcile the cluster to its desired cluster state.
-The types of events that can occur throughout the lifecycle of a couchbasecluster are documented in [conditionsAndEvent](conditionsAndEvents.md).
+The last 10 events are recorded and timestamped as the Operator works to reconcile the cluster to its desired cluster state.
+The types of events that can occur throughout the lifecycle of a CouchbaseCluster are documented in [conditionsAndEvent](conditionsAndEvents.md).